h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-regression/introduction-to-machine-learning-with-h2o-3-regression.md

 ## Task 5: Build a Deep Learning Model
 Deep learning models are not reproducible, meaning they won't yield the same result every time you run the same experiment.
 For that reason, please don't expect to get exactly the same results.
 However, for the H2O-3 Deep Learning model, you can set the parameter `reproducible=True` which will force reproducibility on small datasets.
 The disadvantage of this parameter is that in order to be reproducible, it only uses one thread and thus the model takes more time to be trained.
-We will use this parameter towards the end of this tutorial.
+We will use this parameter towards the end of this self-paced course.

 As mentioned before, the deep learning estimator is fairly easy to use.
 For our default Deep Learning model, we do not need to define any parameters, but we will define the seed, model id, and we will also make sure that cross-validation is disabled, as we are already using a validation frame.